Thomas Young (American revolutionary): Boston

 Young arrived in Boston in 1765 and became a family physician to John Adams.

-He was active in the city’s Committee of Correspondence and became a committeeman for the Sons of Liberty.
+A committed radical populist, Young became deeply involved with Boston's Patriot movement, which centered around Samual Adams and James Otis, Jr..
+He was the most active member and founder of the city’s Committee of Correspondence and became a committeeman for the Sons of Liberty.
+He was a prominent enough figure in the Sons of Liberty that he gave the oration at the first anniversary of the Boston Massacre.

-In 1773 Philadelphia physician Benjamin Rush and member of the Sons of Liberty authored a diatribe inveighing against British Tea and its harmful properties, both physical and political.
-It was quickly reprinted in Boston, where Young had already spoke out in a similar vein in a letter to the Boston Evening Post of October 25.
-Young is considered to be one of the active organizers of the Boston Tea Party although he himself did not actually participate in the destruction of the tea chests.
+Young is the first person to publicly suggest throwing British tea into Boston harbor, and is considered to be one of the active organizers of the Boston Tea Party, although the organizers purposely did not leave any record of their activities.
+In 1773 Philadelphia physician Benjamin Rush and member of the Philadelphia Sons of Liberty authored a diatribe inveighing against British Tea and its harmful properties, both physical and political.
+It was quickly reprinted in Boston, where Young had already spoken out in a similar vein in a letter to the Boston Evening Post of October 25.
+It is believed he himself did not actually participate in the destruction of the tea chests.
 At the time he was addressing a crowd at the Old South Meeting House on the negative health effects of tea drinking.
 According to the Boston Tea Party Museum, this was probably a diversion intended to help the Tea Party organizers by keeping the crowd in the Meeting House while the tea was being destroyed.

+As one of Boston's leading radicals, he was a top target of the pro-British authorities in Massachusetts, and took pride in his status as a leading rabble-rouser.
+One night he was attacked on the street by two British soldiers, who, according to Young, nearly killed him and left him for dead.
+After this, his wife Mary became greatly "alarmed" and fearful for his safety.

+Out of a concern for his safety and his wife's "reason", Young relocated his family to Newport, R.I. just as the tensions with Britain were leading the colonies to war.
+In Newport he remained active in supporting the patriot cause, and according to an account by his younger brother, Dr. Joseph Young, the local authorities and British troops eventually set out to capture him.
+But he was warned ahead of time, and barely escaped town in time to avoid arrest, eventually going to Philadelphia.